-Whether you’re in town for Sundance, visiting friends, or passing through Salt Lake City on your way to one or many of Utah’s beautiful national parks, you’re sure to have a fantastic time in beautiful Salt Lake.
-Here are some of the best things to do that will let you see the city and enjoy all it has to offer.
+Whether you’re in town for Sundance Film Festival, visiting friends, or just passing through on your way to one of Utah’s beautiful national parks, you’re sure to have a fantastic time in beautiful Salt Lake City.
+If you’re exploring Utah, you’ll find many lodging options available - from the top Airbnb luxe accommodations to beautiful HomeAway & Vrbo vacation rentals.
+With your accommodation sorted, you can peacefully explore all the attractions of Salt Lake City.
+Here are the top things to do in Salt Lake City that will let you enjoy all that this destination has to offer.

-2. Float in the Great Salt Lake
+1. Visit the Great Salt Lake

-Obviously you can’t be in Salt Lake City and not visit the city’s namesake.
+Obviously, you can’t be in Salt Lake City and not visit the city’s namesake.
 So go swim, float, or fish in the Great Salt Lake!
-It’s the largest salt water lake in the western hemisphere, which means it’s cool and the minerals and salt in the water will be great for your skin.
-However, depending on the time of year be sure to bring a jacket!
+It’s the largest saltwater lake in the Western Hemisphere, which means it’s cool and the minerals and salt in the water will be great for your skin.
+However, depending on the time of year, be sure to bring a jacket!

-4. Wander around Temple Square
+2. Wander around Temple Square

 Address: 50 N Temple, 84150 Salt Lake City, UT